 CTV is Canada's largest private broadcaster and offers a wide range of quality news, sports, information, and entertainment programming.

-It has the number-one national newscast, CTV National News With Lisa LaFlamme, and is the number one choice for prime-time viewing.
+It has the number-one national newscast, CTV National News with Omar Sachedina, and is the number one choice for prime-time viewing.

 CTV Inc. also owns radio stations across the country, and leading national specialty channels.